eembees/club-data-postgres/deck/slides.md

 :::: column
 ### Actions
 1. First I uploaded the Data into Snowflake, and began running SQL scripts on it.
-2. However, once I tried to use the DBT Labs connection I ran into trouble.
+2. However, once I tried to use the DBT Labs connection I ran into trouble. ➡️
 3. At this point I was rather pressed on time, so I said _bye Snowflake_ and swapped to my trusty postgres 🐘
 ::::

 :::: column
+### Blocker
 ```{=latex}
 \includegraphics[width=\textwidth]{/Users/mags/Code/club-data-postgres/deck/gfx/dbt-nay.png}
 ```